SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/in-depth.md

 **IIS Manager Handler Mappings:**

-![x][img1]
+![IIS Manager Handler Mappings -screenshot][img1]

 IIS is now configured to access and process all request verbs, and therefore permit requests to create, read, update and delete via SuperOffice REST APIs.

-#### Configure Basic Authentication
+### Configure Basic Authentication (IIS)

 While API authentication is discussed below, it's important to understand how to configure IIS if you plan on using basic authentication.

+> [!NOTE]
-If you do not plan on using basic authentication, skip this sub-section.
+> If you don't plan on using basic authentication, skip to [Configure NetServer](#configure-netserver).

 To enable Basic Authentication for REST API, first enable basic authentication on the website root.
-Do this by selecting the root website, then double-click the Authentication icon in the Features View pane.
-With the Authentication panel shown, right-click the **Basic Authentication** option and set the status to Enabled.
+Do this by selecting the root website, then double-click the Authentication icon in the **Features View** pane.
+With the **Authentication** panel shown, right-click the **Basic Authentication** option and set the status to Enabled.

-![x][img2]
+![Enable basic authentication on the website root -screenshot][img2]

 Next, disable Basic Authentication on the SuperOffice web application.
 Select the SuperOffice web application under the root website, then double-click the Authentication icon.
-In the Authentication panel, if the Basic Authentication status is Enabled, right-click Basic Authentication and select Disable.
+In the **Authentication** panel, if the Basic Authentication status is *Enabled*, right-click Basic Authentication and select *Disable*.

-![x][img3]
+![Disable basic authentication on the SuperOffice web application -screenshot][img3]

 With Basic Authentication configured this way, any valid SuperOffice user can navigate to the REST URLs and invoke a request.
 To test these settings, navigate to the application's URL and attempt to get the contact where contact ID equals 1.
-Do that by navigating in a browser to `http://superoffice80/api/v1/contact/1` and this should result in a Credentials dialog prompting for a username and password.
+Do that by navigating in a browser to `http://superoffice80/api/v1/contact/1` and this should result in a **Credentials** dialog prompting for a username and password.
 Any valid SuperOffice username works.

-### NetServer Configuration
+### Configure NetServer

 In the current SuperOffice installations, NetServer REST services are switched on by default and may not need to be configured.
 However, for the sake of knowledge, these settings are a feature that must be toggled on by adding or changing the settings in the configuration file.